 Abstract

-Size spectra represent a fundamental attribute of community organization and are increasingly being used in assessments of fresh waters.
+Size spectra, the relationship between abundance and size, represent a fundamental attribute of community organization and are increasingly being used in ecosystem assessments, especially in aquatic habitats.

-Many methods have been proposed for constructing size spectra relationships, but recent work has shown that varied methods return biased estimates of relationship parameters, and different methods in fact are not estimating the same parameter.
+Many methods have been proposed for constructing size spectra, but recent work has shown that varied methods return biased estimates of parameters, and different methods in fact are not estimating the same relationship.
 Despite this variability in estimates, it is unclear if the relative change across environmental gradients is consistent across methodologies.
-Here, we simulate data sets across an hypothetical environmental gradient and estimate the size spectra parameter (slope or exponent, depending on method) at each site, and, importantly, estimate the relationship of parameters across the hypothetical gradient.
+Here, we simulate data sets across a hypothetical environmental gradient and estimate the size spectra parameter (slope or exponent, depending on method) at each site, and, importantly, estimate the relationship of parameters across the hypothetical gradient.
 We also use two previously published body size datasets across an anthropogenic stress gradient and an environmental temperature gradient and assess how the conclusions of these studies would vary based on methods used.

-We find that maximum likelihood methods always perform as well or better than common binning methods.
-Additionally, the variance in estimates using MLE methods is markedly reduced when compared to binning methods.
+We find that maximum likelihood (MLE) methods always perform as well or better than common binning methods.
+Additionally, the variance in estimates using MLE methods is markedly reduced when compared to binning methods, a result that is expected because binning techniques result in smaller datasets that the MLE technique.

 The uncertainty and variation in estimates when using binning methods is often greater than or equal to the variation previously published in experimental and observational studies, bringing into question the effect size of previously published results.
 However, re-analysis of two previously published datasets does not markedly alter the conclusions reached.
 Further study is needed to identify how and when these estimates may be biased, and when the general pattern of results can be considered to be “true”.